robertorcosta/azure-docs.pt-br/articles/backup/backup-client-automation.md

 The backup operation completed successfully.
 ```

-## <a name="back-up-windows-server-system-state-in-mabs-agent"></a>Backup do Estado do Sistema do Windows Server no agente do MABS
+## <a name="back-up-windows-server-system-state-in-mars-agent"></a>Fazer backup do estado do sistema do Windows Server no agente MARS

-Esta seção explica o comando do PowerShell para configurar o estado do sistema no agente do MABS
+Esta seção aborda o comando do PowerShell para configurar o estado do sistema no agente MARS

 ### <a name="schedule"></a>Agenda